VLevi2611/obsidian-quartz/Notes/Chemistry/General Chemistry/Gases/Gases.md

 Matter in the gas phase has these key characters:
 - Low density
 - High compression
-- Applies pressure on the enviroment
+- Applies pressure on the environment
+- Takes the entire volume of the vessel holding it.

 ---

 ## 2. Identify Gaps in Understanding

-- Write questions you *cannot* fully answer yet.
-- Write confusing steps, definitions, exceptions.
-- Include anything that doesn't feel intuitive.
+- What are ideal and non ideal gases

 ---